 HISTORIC MASONRY STRUCTURES

-The International Summer School on Historic Masonry Structures 2020 will take place in Anagni, an ancient town and Comune in the province of Frosinone, Latium, central Italy, in the hills east-southeast of Rome.
+The International Summer School on Historic Masonry Structures 2023 will take place in the old town of Segovia.

 The city of Segovia is well known for its historic buildings including three main landmarks: its midtown Roman aqueduct, its cathedral (one of the last ones to be built in Europe following a Gothic style), and the medieval castle which served as one of the templates for Walt Disney's Cinderella Castle.

 The city center was declared of World Heritage by UNESCO in 1985.

 Segovia is located on the plains of Old Castile, near Valladolid and the Spanish capital, Madrid.
 It is one of nine provinces that make up the autonomous region of Castile and León.
 Burgos and Valladolid lie to the north, Ávila to the west, Madrid to the south, and Soria to the east.
 The altitude of the province varies from 750 metres (2,461 feet) in the extreme northwest to a maximum of 2,430 m (7,972 ft) at Peñalara peak in the Sierra de Guadarrama.
 The town lies on the main route of the Camino de Santiago de Madrid.

 Lectures, keynotes, coffee and lunch breaks will take place in the Casa de Espiritualidad San Frutos and its Dining Hall.